DraxCodes/Xylox.News/README.md

 # XyloxNews
-A simple API with realtime SignalR events.
+A simple API with realtime SignalR endpoints.